omeka-s-modules/CustomVocab/README.md

 See the [Omeka S user manual](http://omeka.org/s/docs/user-manual/modules/customvocab/) for user documentation.

-# For developers

-## Accessing Custom Vocabs through the API

-If you are a developer trying to access the custom vocabulary list through the API, the end points are the following:

-- List of custom vocabularies are at `/api/custom_vocabs`
-- The details of a specific custom vocabulary is at `/api/custom_vocabs/<id>`

 # Copyright

 CustomVocab is Copyright © 2016-present Corporation for Digital Scholarship, Vienna, Virginia, USA http://digitalscholar.org